carueda/gpdviz0/README.txt

 	# create gpdviz.war:
 	$ ant war
-	# If this is deployed such that the Web interface is located at http://localhost:8080/gpdviz,
+	# creates _generated/gpdviz.war.
+If this is deployed such that the Web interface is located at
-	# then the Gpdviz endpoint will be http://localhost:8080/gpdviz/rest
+	# http://localhost:8080/gpdviz, then the Gpdviz endpoint will be http://localhost:8080/gpdviz/rest

 	# create client library gpdviz-client.jar:
 	$ ant client-jar